North Billerica, MA, November 30, 2020

 The support will include scholarships to help recruit and retain deserving students to the education field and provide training and professional development opportunities to grow scholars’ skill sets.
 The training will be designed to eliminate testing biases in the classroom by helping students and early-career teachers become assessment evaluators and standardized test preparers while exposing students to career possibilities beyond the classroom.

 “As a premier HBCU and College of Education, it is important for us to help lead the research and development to eliminate testing and assessment biases in classrooms,” said Paula Groves Price, Ph.D., dean of North Carolina A&T State University’s College of Education.
-“We are looking forward to our partnership with Curriculum Associates and the opportunity it will provide for our faculty, students, and school partners to be actively involved in developing anti-racist and culturally sustaining assessments.”
+“We are looking forward to our partnership with Curriculum Associates and the opportunity it will provide for our faculty, students, and school partners to be actively involved in developing culturally sustaining assessments.”

 To bring deep expertise into K–12 assessment, Kristen Huff, Ed.D., vice president of assessment and research at Curriculum Associates, will join the College of Education’s advisory board.
 In addition to her role at Curriculum Associates, Huff has co-chaired the National Council on Measurement in Education Task Force on Classroom Assessment since 2016 and was formerly the Senior Fellow for the New York State Department of Education.